sang-woo-seo/Circuit-matching-GNN/README.md

 # Target Circuit Matching in Large-Scale Netlists using GNN-Based Region Prediction

+The official source code for [ICCAD25] Target Circuit Matching in Large-Scale Netlists using GNN-Based Region Prediction.
 ## Abstract
 Subgraph matching plays an important role in electronic design automation (EDA) and circuit analysis.
 Traditional rule-based methods have limitations in generalizing to arbitrary target circuits.
 Furthermore, node-to-node matching approaches tend to be computationally inefficient, particularly for large-scale circuits.